 Expats doing business in the Czech Republic will find themselves in one of the most developed and industrialised economies in Central Europe.
 The Czech Republic has taken strides in developing its economy and has moved closer towards a more Western style of business in recent years.
 Its ascension to the European Union in 2004, along with its central position in Europe, have made it an attractive destination for international foreign investment and a number of international corporations have their European headquarters in the country.

-Business hours are generally from 8am to 4.30pm or 5pm, Monday to Friday.
+Business hours are generally from 8am to 4.30pm or up to 6pm, Monday to Friday.

 Business attire is generally formal and conservative.
 Women should wear business suits, modest dresses or formal skirts.
 Men should wear dark suits with ties.
 Business-casual and other less formal attire may be accepted in some industries.